Updated Mar 06, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics turns open-text comments into targeted actions for assessment design and delivery.
 It segments feedback by discipline and demographics, tracks sentiment over time for assessment methods and sociology, and surfaces concise summaries and representative comments for module and programme teams.
-Like-for-like comparisons by subject mix and cohort profile evidence change, while export-ready tables support boards, quality reviews and TEF submissions.
+Like-for-like comparisons by subject mix and cohort profile help you evidence change, and export-ready tables support boards, quality reviews and TEF submissions.

 Request a walkthrough